tushar-1920/iris-flower-classification-ML-MODEL/README.md

 - Petal width (cm)
 - Species (target label)

+### The above data of IRIS i had taken from the  UCI MACHINE LEARNING REPOSITORY

 ## 🧠 Model

 The model is trained using the **Gaussian Naive Bayes** algorithm from the `sklearn.naive_bayes` module.